Dark Mode Light Mode

 Because of all the white marble, it is suuuper bright there (don’t forget your sunglasses), making it even easier to take good photos.
 You won’t need a lower f-stop like F2.8 or lower.
 F5.6 is perfectly fine.
 A wide-angle lens works best in my opinion.

-using Reflections
+Using Reflections

 A cool thing about The Sultan Qaboos Mosque is that the white stones can create beautiful reflections.
 Use these reflections to add depth and interest to your photographs.
 You can also use a polarizing filter to reduce glare and make the reflections more visible.